-Drawbacks of fantasizing about dream jobs that don't exist
+The drawbacks of fantasizing about dream jobs that don't exist.

 This is true even of monetary rewards.
 In the beginning, greater wealth brings us a higher standard of living, and the extravagances bring extra pleasure.
 But economists have found that two-thirds of the benefits of a raise in income are erased after just one year, in part because our spending and new “needs” rise alongside it and because we begin to associate with (and compare ourselves to) people in a higher income bracket.